manustalport/ardent/README.md

 The code can be used as two separate modules, for the data-driven detection limits and the dynamical detection limits.
 ARDENT can be used to refine the detection limits, test the dynamical plausibility of a planet candidate, and check if there is dynamical room for additional planets in a certain period range.

 ### Dependencies
-ARDENT is built on a series of python packages.
+ARDENT is built on a series of python packages, contained in the requirements.txt file.
 + numpy
 + matplotlib
 + pandas